 Most students in Germany attend local schools, which are free.
 However, foreign families may consider an international school to ease their child’s transition by continuing education in a familiar language and curriculum.
 Your child’s age and length of time in Germany are just some factors to consider.

-For more information on how to choose a school in Germany, see our guide to German schools: local, private, bilingual and international schools.
+For more information on how to choose a school in Germany, see our guide to German schools.

 Compulsory education in Germany